-Coping with Stress: Therapy & Counselling in Toronto
+Coping with Stress: Therapy, Treatment & Help in Toronto

 Coping with stress is a fact of life, the result of forces from the inside or outside world affecting the individual.
 Because it is pervasive in our modern lives, we usually think of stress as a negative experience, but from a biological point of view, stress can be a neutral, negative, or positive experience.